 There’s quite a bit of content on this page.
-It’s organized in the following order, so just scroll down to whatever you’re looking for.
+It’s organized in the following order:

 • Resolution & habit trackers